 Cliff fixing includes driving metal bars into the bluff to settle it.
 Sometimes this technique creates metal pollution as it stops stones from falling.

-Old tires and concrete can be utilized to make Offshore reefs to urge waves to break offshore.
+Old tyres and concrete can be utilised to make Offshore reefs to induce waves into breaking offshore.
 This diminishes the effect of waves on the base of a cliff.

 What are the Advantages of Hard Engineering Coastal Protection?

 - Groynes block the wind for individuals on the seashore

 - Groynes don’t influence access to the seashore.

 - At around £5000 every, they are generally inexpensive, and if very much kept up they can operate for 40 years.